-ASCU building celebrates turning 100 years old!
+ASCU building on Fort Huachuca celebrates turning 100 years old!

-Join the ASCU Team on Aug 8th @ 10:00am we will celebrate this event with a ribbon cutting including the Sierra Vista Chamber of Commerce, Fort H Garrison Command Col. Wright and Sierra Vista Mayor Rick Mueller.
-We are working with the Historical Museum and Public Relations Office on Post to gather a timeline of the building as well as some ASCU history.
+The ASCU Team on Aug 8th @ 10:00am celebrated this event with a Ribbon Cutting Ceremony including the Sierra Vista Chamber of Commerce, Fort Huachuca Garrison Commander Col. Wright, Sierra Vista Mayor Rick Mueller, ASCU Board Members & Staff and Members of the credit union.
+We worked with the Historical Museum and Public Relations Office on Post to gather a timeline of the building as well as some ASCU history.

 Built in 1917, as a radio station, the historical photographs show that the building also functioned as a Western Union Telegraph Office at the time.
 The steel radio towers were dismantled between 1942 and 1945 when scrap iron was in high demand during WWII.
 In the early 1950s it was briefly operated as a Baptist Mission church before becoming a bank operated by First National Bank of Arizona.

 By the way – Did you know that American Southwest Credit Union’s first location was on Fort Huachuca and known as Huachuca Federal Credit Union?
 Yep!